Redeem the Meaning of “Beauty” for Your Girls [From Dr. Kelly Flanagan, UnTangled]

 Little One, you love everything pink and frilly and I will surely understand if someday makeup is important to you.
 But I pray three words will remain more important to you—the last three words you say every night, when I ask the question: “Where are you the most beautiful?”
 Three words so bright no concealer can cover them.

 Pretty powerful stuff huh?
 Ironically I haven’t shared and discussed this with my Brown or Littlest One, but I’m going to this week.
 I really look forward to that.
 And if you’re the daddy of daughters…or mommy…or aunt, mentor, or friend of a young girl, I’d encourage you to do the same.
 Our kids…particularly our girls, are flooded with what the world says about beauty…so slowing down long enough to redeem the true meaning of the word beauty with them could really be powerful…life-giving.

 I know…again, you might be thinking I’m a bit schizophrenic…with one day posting about making blueberry pie and the next day on a topic as deep as this.
 But our lives are filled with both the trivial and the profound…and it’s my belief that it’s important that we work towards finding the beauty in both.

-[Thanks Dr. Kelly for letting me borrow your post for RYGblog…and for weekly helping me pause long enough to consider the truer things of life.]
+[Thanks Dr. Kelly for letting me borrow your post for RYGblog…and for helping me pause long enough to consider the truer things of life.]